Bone Grafting for Dental Implants: Types, Risks, & Recovery

 Is Bone Grafting for Dental Implants Necessary?

-Bone grafting for dental implants is a surgical procedure that involves the replacement of missing jawbone to create a solid base for dental implants.
+Bone grafting for dental implants is a surgical procedure that involves the replacement of a missing jawbone to create a solid base for dental implants.
 This will ensure the longevity and stability of implants.
 Not all implant cases require bone grafting procedures.
-Bone grafting is necessary for patients with insufficient bone because you need enough bone’s height and width to ensure the longevity and stability of implants.
+Bone grafting is necessary for patients with insufficient bone because you need enough bone mass (height and width) for implant placement to ensure the longevity and stability of implants.

 Bone grafting can create a more solid base for dental implants.